Luz Saint Sauveur

 Back at home, I was still stuck in the “grumpy, sweary, muttering-under-the-breath” setting, and it didn’t really settle until some beer had been included in the mix.
 We walked back up into town to get some dinner.
 Kas got some money out of the only ATM in the village that would take our cards and we sauntered up the street and around the houses a bit before deciding to sit at a streetside cafe that offered a reasonable selection of things the girls might try.
-It was good, even if the menu was limited.
-Kas had a bottle of locally brewed “Col du Tourmalet” beer, but it had a bit of a top-fermented tang to it and she wasn’t over keen.
-It was good for a photo though, given that she’d run up the Col earlier.
+It was good despite the limited menu.
+Kas had a bottle of locally brewed “Col du Tourmalet” beer.
+It had a bit of a top-fermented tang to it and she wasn’t over keen.
+To be honest, I wouldn’t ever have ordered more than one of them either.
+It made a good photo though, given that she’d run up the Col earlier.

-And so another busy day ended with a stroll downhill back to the apartment and a fairly early night, planned so we could get a good run at the following day’s planned activity.
+And so another busy day ended with a stroll downhill back to the apartment and a fairly early night.
+We wanted a good run at the following day’s planned activity.

 PS, I think the animals in question might be alpacas not llamas, but I can’t think of any appropriate puns, so alpaca tin.

 Today was supposed to be one of my “key” days for the holiday – one including a fairly significant walk with a good course of geocaches.
 A vertical walk up the side of a mountain, in search of a lake.
 Not sure it worked out that way.
 It was closer to being another famous near-death experience of a day, but never mind.
 Here’s the story.